 Free Doll House Plans.

-How to make a doll house.
+How to Make a Dolls House

-Use these free doll house plans to make a doll house with a difference.
+Use these free doll house plans to make a doll house with a big difference.
 There are two versions of this plan, the first for barbie size dolls and the other for dolls up to six inches tall.